What, Where, Why?

 In Guinea, where various forms of FGM are practiced, research suggests that some families are also beginning to opt for type IV FGM involving a “symbolic slight incision of the genitals”.
 (UNHCR, 2001)

 Although the practice of pricking is increasingly discussed, empirical data on the practice and its possible consequences for girls and women are lacking.
 (Wahlberg A. et al, 2017).

 In reviewing the typology of FGM, WHO has taken into account the debate around pricking and its harmful effects.
 In its inter-agency statement (2008), the organization explained the choice to maintain this practice in the FGM typology:

-“Discussion on whether pricking should be included in the typology and defined as a type of female genital mutilation has been extensive.
+“Discussion on whether pricking should be included in the typology and defined as a type of FGM has been extensive.
 Some researchers consider that it should be removed from the typology, both because it is difficult to prove if there are no anatomical changes, and because it is considered significantly less harmful than other forms.”
 (WHO, 2008)

 The WHO noted that pricking is also considered by some experts as a possible “risk reduction strategy”, replacing more invasive procedures.
 However, others have argued that pricking should remain within the typology of FGM “either to allow for the documentation of changes brought about by more stringent procedures or to avoid their use as a ‘cover-up’ for more invasive procedures, as there are strong indications that pricking, described as substitution, often involves a change in terminology rather than an actual change in practice”.
 [Translating note]